gem/oq-engine/demos/risk/EventBasedDamage/README.md

 Stochastic Event-based Damage Demo
 ----------------------------------

-This example computes average damage distributions and damages at a return period of 500 years for an event based damage calculation with 50 samples taken from 486 potential realizations.
+This example computes average damage distributions, aggregate damage distributions and damages at a return period of 500 years for an event based damage calculation with 50 samples taken from 486 potential realizations.
 Moreover, by uncommenting the line

 # sensitivity_analysis = {"random_seed": [100, 200, 300]}